 If your deceased relative had engaged a lawyer to draw up the will, you may check with the lawyer if the law firm has kept the original will (or a copy of it).

 If you don’t know which lawyer drew up the will:

 - Try searching the Wills Registry for this information (see above).

-- Alternatively, you can place a notice in the Law Gazette to reach out to the lawyer who did so.
+- Alternatively, you can place a notice with the Law Society to reach out to the lawyer who did so.
 It costs members of the public $214.00 to place this notice.
 The lawyer who drafted the will may then contact you upon seeing it.

 Look for a Copy or Draft of the Will

 As provided by section 9 of the Probate and Administration Act, the court can grant probate of a copy or draft of the will until the original will is found.
 It is also possible for the court to grant probate of the contents of the will even without such copies or drafts if the will’s contents can be sufficiently established without them.